satyakampandya/sidekiq-cron/README.md

 # return array of all jobs
 Sidekiq::Cron::Job.all

+# return array of jobs by offset and limit
+Sidekiq::Cron::Job.all(offset: 0, limit: 9)

 # return one job by its unique name - case sensitive
 Sidekiq::Cron::Job.find "Job Name"